return42/sphkerneldoc/linux_src_doc/kernel/sched/core_c.rst

 Return
 ------

-0 on success.
+size of CPU mask copied to user_mask_ptr on success.
 An error code otherwise.

 .. _`sys_sched_yield`: